 Demonstrations of His Holiness

-So one of the first things He did to demonstrate His holy control of history and knowledge of all things that are even yet to be He laid out in detail to Moses who relayed it to the Israelites exactly what was going to happen.
+So one of the first things He did to demonstrate His holiness, is He laid out in detail to Moses (who relayed it to the Israelites) His control of history and knowledge of all things that were even yet to be.
 God said, “Moses, you’re going to ask Pharaoh to let the Hebrews go worship Me in the desert.
-He will not permit them to except under compulsion.
+He will not permit them to, except under compulsion.
 I will strike Egypt with My plagues, then he will let you go.
 But you’re not going to go out empty handed.
-You will ask of your Egyptian neighbors for articles of silver and gold and clothing and they will put them in your hand and thus you shall plunder the Egyptians as you go out.”
+You will ask of your Egyptian neighbors for articles of silver and gold and clothing and they will put them in your hand and thus you shall plunder the Egyptians as you go out”.
 He stated all that would happen before it happened.
 He’s in total control and He knows all things.

-Then God demonstrated His holy power as Pharaoh refused let the people go.
-The Nile instantly to blood.
-The fish died.
-The smell was rancid.
+Then God demonstrated His holy power as Pharaoh refused to let the people go.
+The Nile turned instantly to blood, the fish died, and the smell was rancid.
 The people were scared and crying, and they had to dig in the ground to find drinkable water.
-Then the frogs galore up from the Nile.
+Then the frogs came up from the Nile.
 They filled the streets and invaded people’s houses.
-They were so everywhere they were even in people’s beds and their ovens and in their cupboards, in the bowls and the cups.
+They were everywhere, they were even in people’s beds and their ovens and in their cupboards, in the bowls and the cups.
 Then the dust turned to gnats that covered the people and the animals and were impossible to get away from.
-Then the swarms of flies like you’ve never seen before that came with the mission to harass every Egyptian, but only the Egyptians.
+Then the swarms of flies, like you’ve never seen before, came with the mission to harass every Egyptian, but only the Egyptians.
 They left the Israelites totally alone, but filled every Egyptian home and pestered every Egyptian.
 That’s awesome to me.
-We can may tell our dog to tell where to go and what to do.
+We may be able to tell our dog where to go and what to do.
 But God can tell the insects where to go and what to do and who to bother and who to leave alone.
-Then the fatal sickness on the Egyptian livestock in the fields.
-But not the Israelites’ livestock.
-Then the boils that broke out on the Egyptians and what animals they had left.
-Then the hail and lighting like had never been seen before that destroyed trees and crops and any man or beast not under shelter.
+And then the fatal sickness on the Egyptian livestock in the fields, but not the Israelites’ livestock.
+Then the boils that broke out on the Egyptians and the animals they had left.
+Then the hail and lighting they had never seen before that destroyed trees and crops and any man or beast not under shelter.
 Then the locusts so thick that they blocked the sun and the land became dark and they ate whatever vegetation was left.
-And every time Pharaoh would cry uncle, and say “Alright, I’ll let the people go, just pray to your God that He will remove the plague.”
+And every time Pharaoh would cry uncle, and say “Alright, I’ll let the people go, just pray to your God that He will remove the plague”.
 But then when the plague was removed he would go back on his word.
-And then the complete darkness for 3 days only in the Egyptian homes, but the Israelites were able to light lamps in their homes.
+And then the complete darkness for 3 days, only in the Egyptian homes, but the Israelites were able to light lamps in their homes.
 This God can veil the sun and change the natural laws concerning the making of light wherever He wants those laws to be changed so that light cannot be made in some homes but can in others.
 And then there was the death of the firstborn in every house that did not have lamb’s blood smeared around the doorway.
-They was an increasing intensity in the plagues.
-They gradually got worse from discomfort to disease to danger to death as Pharaoh refuse to submit to God.
+There was an increasing intensity in the plagues.
+They gradually got worse, from discomfort to disease to danger to death as Pharaoh refused to submit to God.
 But what I think we often miss about these plagues was that this was a religious contest.
 This was a contest between gods.
 Every one of these plagues was an attack on one or more of the gods that the Egyptians worshiped.
 They worshiped the god Khnum, whom they believed was the guardian of the Nile River.
 They worshipped Hapi, the spirit of the Nile, and Osiris, whose life blood was believed to be the waters of the Nile.
 They worshipped Heqt, who was a froglike god.
 They worshiped Geb, the god of earth, the dust of which the Lord turned into gnats.
-Hathor, whose likeness was a cow and Apis whose likeness was bull.
+Hathor, whose likeness was a cow and Apis whose likeness was a bull.
 And there was a god of medicine and a sky goddess.
-And Seth, the protector of the crops.
-Ra, the god of the sun, the sun which the Lord veiled for 3 days in Egypt.
-And Isis, the goddess of life.
-And on top of all that Pharaoh was believed to be divine as well.
-Everyone of the 10 plagues was a poke in the eye of one or more of the Egyptian gods.
+And there was Seth, the protector of the crops.
+There was Ra, the god of the sun, the sun which the Lord veiled for 3 days in Egypt, and Isis, the goddess of life.
+And on top of all that, Pharaoh was believed to be divine as well.
+Every one of the 10 plagues was a poke in the eye of one or more of the Egyptian gods.
 The message was very plain.
 The God of these Hebrew slaves is far more powerful than any other god.
 No one compares with Him.
 The God of these slaves is holy.

 And that was just the beginning of God’s demonstration to these Israelites and to that ancient world of His holiness.